tfoxo/System.Cor3/Source-Utils/Forms-ToolSuite/readme.md

 ## Template Viewer Utility

+I would like to integrate the features generally exibited here, into the Generator application.

 The only useful utility provided here is the “Template Viewer”, which is one of a few pages availible in the application.
 The source to this project is here to genrally serve historical/reference purposes, where I migrated it up here meditating on

 * updating the Template Viewer concept